DanNeytur/Mini-Space-Rover-Curi/README.md

 * The servo motor attached to the IP camera can move in 8 different angles.
 * The arm can move up and down in 8 different angles, and the arm's claw can open and close.

-Image processing functions are explained in the next segment.
+Image processing functions are explained in the Operating Principle segment.

 ## Block diagram